cc5985/vericoin-core/doc/assets-attribution.md

 ### Info
 * Designer: Jonas Schnelli
-* Bitcoin Icon: (based on the original bitcoin logo from Bitboy)
+* VeriCoin Icon: (based on the original bitcoin logo from Bitboy)
 * Some icons are based on Stephan Hutchings Typicons
 * License: MIT